-- a) Cruise Overview - 1) This is one of the series of the service calls to Palmer Station.
-It includes both a north and southbound transit of Drake Passage. - 2) The data begins during Julian Day 260, 17 September 2005, and the northbound transit ends on Julian Day 272, 29 September 2005.
-The map in section 4 shows the track. - 3) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
-We move the pCO2 data one scan earlier. - b) Data Overview
+a) Cruise Overview

+1) This is one of the series of the service calls to Palmer Station.
+It includes both a north and southbound transit of Drake Passage.

+2) The data begins during Julian Day 296, 23 Oct 2005, and the northbound transit ends on Julian Day 306, 2 November 2005.
+The map in section 4 shows the track.

+2) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
+We move the $pCO_2$ data one scan earlier.

-The pCO2 data are very good until the problems with the equilbration chamber temperature probe.
-After that event, and for the northbound transit, we have estimated Teq.
+b) Data Overview

+The $pCO_2$ data are very good, and only one group of five observations had to be eliminated when the equilibrator gas flow dropped to zero for one scan.

-The temperature probe in the pCO2 system is normally adjusted using a set of calibration constants.
-These constants had shifted to default values when the laptop which operates the system was changed before the northbound transit.
-The following equation was applied to the Teq to reapply the constants on the northbound transit only:
+The temperature probe in the $pCO_2$ system is normally adjusted using a set of calibration constants.
+These constants had shifted to default values.
+The following equation was applied to the Teq to reapply the constants:

-$$Teq{(corr)} = Teq{(obs)} 0.9995 + 0.4185$$
+$Teq{(corr)} = Teq{(obs)} 0.9995 + 0.4185$